 Our final stop was another Sinclair station…and it was not only open for business but also had the famous Sinclair Dinosaur still intact!
 Sweet!

 And with that we hit the road again and crossed back into Illinois bidding adieu to the fine state of Missouri.
-While, of course, we didn’t make everything we had hoped to hit (seriously, I need to plan a museum tour of America because I never make time for them!) we saw a lot, ate a lot, and had so much fun!
+While, of course, we didn’t make everything we had hoped to hit on this Missouri road trip (seriously, I need to plan a museum tour of America because I never make time for them!) we saw a lot, ate a lot, and had so much fun!
 Missouri, can’t wait to see you again!